Principia-Turtle/Archive/content/Melee hit mechanics.md

 ![media/graph-melee-miss-chance-2.png](../media/graph-melee-miss-chance-2.png)

-This is why weapon skill is so important: not only does it reduce the glancing blow damage penalty, it removes the inherit 1% hit suppresion, and significantly reduces P(miss) until 305.
+This is why weapon skill is important: not only does it reduce the glancing blow damage penalty, it removes the inherit 1% hit suppresion, and significantly reduces P(miss) until 305.
-This is also why a weapon skill of at least 305 and at most 308 is highly recommended.
+This is also why a weapon skill of at least 305 and at most 308 is recommended.

+# Continue reading

+But what if choose to get more attack speed instead of hit, have more misses, but on the other hand have more hits?
+Read: [[Hit cap vs. attack speed.md]]